 No matter what we’re facing, there are always only two roads: thanksgiving to God or dismissing of God.

-They were simple people but they had decided – they would let not hard times steal their thanksgiving.
+They would let not hard times steal their thanksgiving.
 They would not let hard sells steal their thanksgiving.
 They would not let hard knocks steal their thanksgiving.